ibm-cloud-docs/key-protect/error-messages.md

 {: #error-messages-key-rotation-not-permitted-context}

 A root key can be rotated, at most, once an hour.
-Attempting to rotate a root key any sooner than one hour will return this error message.
+Attempting to rotate a root key any sooner than one hour returns this error message.

 ```sh
 # step 1 - create a root key and provide a key material